• Skip to primary navigation

 • 1 large onion thinly sliced

-• optional baby carrots or sliced carrots of your choosing
+• 12 ounces baby carrots or sliced carrots

-• optional red potatoes cut into even size pieces
+• 12 small red or white potatoes cut into even size pieces

 Instructions